 Nevertheless, with proper preparation and management, excellent results can be achieved in a relatively short time.
-Visit our website for case studies and management advice.
+See our website for case studies and management advice.
+There is no organic seed available for these mixtures so a derogation is required.

 Meadow Over-Seeding